-All services currently provided by the village will be provided by the town post dissolution. (see Village Services & Employees Section on page 9).
+All services currently provided by the village will be provided by the town post dissolution, with the exception of garbage disposal (see Village Services & Employees Section on page 9).
 Special districts will be formed for water, sewer and street lighting and those within those districts will be billed directly for those services.